Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

 where $\mathcal{T}^i_\text{Cont}$ represents the prompt for generating the context descriptions.
-As shown in Fig.~\ref{fig3}, we carefully designed $\mathcal{T}^i_\text{Cont}$ so that the generated contextual descriptions contain the context background information understood by LMM from the original road image.
-Furthermore, as in the real-world question-answering process, we find that narrowing the range of answers can reduce the recognition difficulty of LMM.
-To this end, we propose a prior traffic sign hypothesis, which allows LMM to filter irrelevant traffic sign types and provide potential candidates.
-Similar to human cognition, where irrelevant answers are swiftly filtered based on existing knowledge, the potential traffic sign candidates generated by the prior traffic sign hypothesis are obtained from LMM's preliminary understanding of the original road image.
+As shown in Fig.~\ref{fig3}, we carefully designed $\mathcal{T}^i_\text{Cont}$ so that the generated contextual descriptions contain the context background information understood by the LMM from the original road image.
+In addition, as in the real-world question-answering process, we find that narrowing the range of answers can reduce the recognition difficulty of the LMM.
+Therefore, we propose a prior traffic sign hypothesis, which allows the LMM to filter irrelevant traffic sign types and provide potential candidates.
+Similar to human cognition, where irrelevant answers are swiftly filtered based on existing knowledge, the potential traffic sign candidates generated by the prior traffic sign hypothesis are obtained from the preliminary understanding of the original road image of the LMM.
 This preliminary understanding stimulates subsequent detailed thinking.
-In addition, when multiple traffic signs exist in the original road image, it is difficult for the LMM to perform context description and the prior traffic sign hypotheses generation.
-Therefore, we simplify the complex and propose a prompt optimization method based on center coordinates.
-The prompt optimization method provides the center coordinates of traffic signs to inspire the LMM to locate the target traffic sign from the original road image.
-Since the center coordinates are obtained from the extraction detector, no additional calculations for center coordinates are required.
-The center coordinates help the LMM to locate the target traffic sign and generate corresponding background descriptions and prior traffic sign hypotheses.
+In addition, when multiple traffic signs exist in the original road image, it is difficult for the LMM to perform context description and prior traffic sign hypothesis generation.
+Therefore, we simplify the complex process and propose a prompt optimization method based on center coordinates.
+The proposed prompt optimization method provides the center coordinates of traffic signs to inspire the LMM to locate the target traffic sign from the original road image.
+The center coordinates are obtained from the extraction detector; thus, no additional calculations for center coordinates are required.
+The center coordinates help the LMM locate the target traffic sign and generate corresponding background descriptions and prior traffic sign hypotheses. \textbf{Characteristic Descriptions}: Fine-grained TSR poses a challenge for LMMs, because their existing knowledge typically struggles to accurately identify specific traffic sign types.
+Leveraging the accessibility of template traffic signs from national databases, we reduce reliance on extensive training data.
+Unlike previous methods that match templates at the feature level, where real-world signs vary due to lighting, angles, and occlusions, thereby increasing cross-domain gaps, we introduce in-context learning to generate characteristic descriptions \(\mathcal{D}_\text{Char} = [\mathcal{D}^1_\text{Char}, \ldots, \mathcal{D}^C_\text{Char}]\) for each class \(c\) of template traffic signs \(\mathcal{I}_\text{Temp} = [\mathcal{I}^1_\text{Temp}, \ldots, \mathcal{I}^C_\text{Temp}]\).
+This is achieved with prompts \(\mathcal{T}_\text{Char} = [\mathcal{T}^1_\text{Char}, \ldots, \mathcal{T}^C_\text{Char}]\) as follows: